jordanarellano/portfolio/degrees/README.md

-Search algorithm written in python, as part of Harvard 50: Introduction to Artificial Intelligence
+Implementation of a search algorithm in python, as part of Harvard 50: Introduction to Artificial Intelligence